ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 i/p: create meeting

-o/p: What is the event name?
+o/p: Enter Name of event.

 i/p: scrum meeting

-o/p:

-The event name is scrum meeting
-What is the desc?

-i/p: Discuss about configuration tools.

-o/p:

-The event desc is Discuss about configuration tools.
-What is your start date?
-Please use the format YYYY-MM-DD
+o/p: Enter Start date of event: Use the format YYYY-MM-DD.

-i/p: 2022-05-05
+i/p: 2022-04-15

-o/p:

-Event start date is 2022-05-05
-What is your start time?
-Pleae use the format HH:MM
+o/p: Enter Start time of event: Use the format HH:MM

+i/p: 07:35

+o/p: Enter End date of event: Use the format YYYY-MM-DD.

-i/p:  12:35
+i/p: 2022-04-16

-o/p:

-Event start time is 12:35.
-What is your end date?
-Please use the format YYYY-MM-DD
+o/p: Enter End time of event: Use the format HH:MM.

-i/p:  2022-05-06
+i/p:  04:45

-o/p:

-Event end date is 2022-05-06
-Event was successfully created.
+o/p: Enter a brief description of event:

+i/p: Progress update on the worksheet towards the end of the milestone.

+o/p: Meeting/Event has been created in your calendar!
+Enter show meetings to display scheduled meetings

-#### View Calendar
+#### View Meetings

 User can view the list of events on a specific date and within a time frame in the calendar.

 i/p: show meetings

-o/p: What is your start date?
-Please use the format YYYY-MM-DD
+o/p: Enter Start date of event: Use the format YYYY-MM-DD

-i/p: 2022-05-05
+i/p: 2022-04-15

-o/p:

-Event start date is 2022-05-05
-What is your start time?
-Pleae use the format HH:MM
+o/p: Enter Start time of event: HH:MM

-i/p:  12:35
+i/p: 07:35

-o/p:

-Event start time is 12:35.
-What is your end date?
-Please use the format YYYY-MM-DD
+o/p: Enter End date of event: Use the format YYYY-MM-DD

+i/p: 2022-04-16

+o/p: Enter End time of event: Use the format HH:MM

-i/p:  2022-05-06
+i/p: 04:45

-o/p:

-Event end date is 2022-05-06
+o/p: → Meeting Name: scrum meeting

 #### Error Handling

 1.Entering invalid date format.

+=> eg. 2022-9-10  The bot replies:- Please check month format.
+Enter Month as MM, Try again or enter stop to terminate the process.

+=> eg. 22-09-10

-=>
+=> eg.

-o/p: Enter start time of event.
-HH:MM

-i/p: 2:35
+2.Entering invalid time format.

-o/p: Please check 'hours' format.
-Enter hours as 'HH', Try again or enter stop to terminate the process!
+=> eg. 2:35  The bot replies:- Please check 'hours' format.
+Enter hours as 'HH', Try again or enter stop to terminate the process.

+=> eg. 05:5

 i/p: stop